describo/documentation/src/profiles/profile-structure.md

 ## Layouts

-This section define how to group properties into sections.
+This section defines how to group properties and display them in tabs.

 See [Layouts for a detailed account of these sections.](./layouts.md)